weddya/leetcode-tasks/README.md

 The source code in this repository is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 **Important Notes:**
-- Problem statements and descriptions are copyrighted by [LeetCode](https://leetcode.com)
+- Problem statements and descriptions are copyrighted by [LeetCode](https://leetcode.com) and not covered by this license
 - This repository contains personal solutions for educational purposes only
 - All LeetCode problem links reference original content on leetcode.com